THE PASSPORT AFFAIR AND EARLY MEMORIES OF ST. PANCRAS

 For the first time in my life, I let my British Passport expire in 2023.
 When I finally got around to renewing it I had it sent to my brother’s address.
 He put it together with some other personal documentation and sent it to me in Buenos Aires.
 Here was my first mistake.
 I should have asked him to send it by private courier, but I didn’t, basically because I was being tight.
 So, he very logically sent it registered and tracked via the Royal Mail.

 After a month it had not arrived, and I asked him to check the tracking for me.
 He duly did and said it appeared to have reached the Correo Argentina (the Argentine Post Office) on November 4th.
 Hmm.
 I know where this is going.
-On my walk I incorporated a stopover at my local branch, and I was informed of the local tracking number, and that the envelope was in Custom, who would eventually send me a telegram with further instructions.
+On my walk I incorporated a stopover at my local branch, and I was informed of the local tracking number, and that the envelope was in Customs, which would eventually send me a telegram with further instructions.
 No, not via the app, a paper telegram.
 Memories of the 1970s…….

 And the story goes on through miscommunications, customs payments, tax forms (on private documentation) and hours of wasted time and increasing paranoia and the day arrives that I am informed I need to present myself to the main customs area in the Retiro area, which is downtown Buenos Aires.
 For some unknown reason the tax declaration had arrived in my son’s name and so I asked him to accompany me.